FOAM-School/assignment-openfoam-case-files/README.md

 3. Boundary patches are specified as:
    - [ ] a dictionary of face lists
    - [ ] a list of dictionaries
-   - [ ] an array of dictionaries
+   - [ ] or, an array of dictionaries

 4. What is the index of "fixedWalls" patch?
 (Indexing also starts from 0 here)

 Check `cavity/constant/polyMesh/faces`

 5. A mesh face is defined using vertex **labels**. `4(0 1 2 3)` means a quad of vertices 0,1,2,3
    (in manifold ordering).
-Assume all faces defined in this file are quads, can deduce cells geometry?
+Assume all faces defined in this file are quads, can you deduce cells geometry?
    Check it in `checkMesh` output.

 To illustrate the importance of checking mesh quality, let's modify a mesh file and see what happens: